evidentlyai/evidently/docs/book/tests/overview.md

----
-Description: Overview of the Evidently test suites and when to use them.
----

-This is an explanatory page to describe the functionality of the tests.
+This is an explanatory page to describe the functionality of the Evidently Tests Suites and Tests.
 For code instructions, head to the [user guide](../tests-and-reports/run-tests.md).

 # What is a test?